Last Updated on January 22, 2021 by wendigratz

 Fortunately, there’s a name for the art of picking colors that go together: color theory.
 Oodles of brilliant artists and designers agree on some fundamental color groupings.
 Phew!
 That means we can use what they’ve figured out to help us pick our color pairings!

 There are three color schemes that, if followed, will create knock-your-socks-off color combos: analogous, complementary and split complementary.
-For help picking an awesome pair (or triple) of color, stick with one of these schemes, and you can’t go wrong!
+For help picking an awesome pair (or trio) of colors, stick with one of these schemes, and you can’t go wrong!

-This scheme can work with any number of colors… pick two that are next to each other, three or four!
+This scheme can work with any number of colors – pick two that are next to each other, or three or four!

 I love using complementary colors.
-The difference in colors highlights the striping/pattern in your knitting/crochet!
+The difference in colors really highlights the striping/pattern in your knitting/crochet.

-A complementary color scheme gives you two colors… so if you want three, you’ll need to use the Split Complementary scheme.
+A complementary color scheme gives you two colors… so if you want three, you’ll want to use the Split Complementary scheme.
 Here’s how this one works: start with one color.
-Zip across the color wheel to it’s complementary color, and select the two colors next to it:
+Zip across the color wheel to its complementary color, and select the two colors on each side of it.

 Are you ready to hop into color?